Table of Contents

 - Proof that presentment occurred within seven calendar days of the transaction date.

 - Proof that the cardholder’s account has not been permanently closed.

-Sometimes it may be better to cancel the transaction and start over, if circumstances permit.
+In some cases, it may be better to cancel the transaction and start over if circumstances permit.

 The following best practices can help you avoid this kind of chargeback:

 - Always obtain authorization approval for every transaction you process.

 - Always present transactions to the issuing bank before the applicable deadline.

 - Send completed transactions to your payment processor as soon as possible—preferably on the day of sale.

 - Use an authorization hold when it's necessary to delay processing a transaction for longer than a day or two.